Alençon: History

 The name of Alençon is first recorded in a document dated in the seventh century.
 During the tenth century, Alençon was a buffer state between Normandy and the Maine regions.

 In 1049–1051, William Duke of Normandy, later known as William the Conqueror and king of England, laid siege to the town, which had risen in support of the Count of Anjou along with two other towns of the Bellême estates, Domfront (then in Maine) and Bellême (held directly from King Henry I of France).
 According to Duke William's chaplain and panegyrist, William of Poitiers, the defenders of the fortress refused to surrender and mockingly waved animal hides from the castle walls, referencing William's lineage as the grandson of a tanner.
-In response to this, William had 32 prisoners of the town's hands and feet cut off, prompting a sudden surrender.
+In response, William had the hands and feet of 32 battle captives cut off, prompting a sudden surrender.
 Upon hearing of this event, the town of Domfront also surrendered.

 Alençon was occupied by the English during the Anglo-Norman wars of 1113 to 1203.

 The city became the seat of a dukedom in 1415, belonging to the sons of the King of France until the French Revolution, and some of them played important roles in French history: see Duke of Alençon.
-The French Revolution caused relatively little disorder in this area although there were some royalist uprisings nearby.
+The French Revolution caused relatively little disorder in this area, although there were some royalist uprisings nearby.

 A long-standing local fabric industry gave birth to the town's famous point d'Alençon lace in the 18th century.
 The economic development of the nineteenth century was based on iron foundries and mills in the surrounding region.
 In the first half of the twentieth century the city developed a flourishing printing industry.